uniflex/sbi/README.md

-WiSHFUL Framework
+WiSHFUL UPI
 =================

-This is a prototypic implementation of a wireless controller using the Unified Programming Interfaces (UPIs) of the Wishful software platform for radio and network control.
+The Unified Programming Interfaces (UPIs) for radio and network control.

 ## Acknowledgement